Sony A77 II versus Sony RX100 IV

 |Sony A77 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24||13.2||801||78|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The A77 II and the RX100 IV are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2359k dots).
-The table below summarizes some of the other core capabilities of the Sony A77 II and Sony RX100 IV in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+Moreover, their viewfinders offer an identical resolution of 2359k dots.
+The following table reports on some other key feature differences and similarities of the Sony A77 II, the Sony RX100 IV, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Sony A77 II (⇒ rgt)||2359||YES||3.0||1229||full-flex||no||8000||12.0||12||YES|